espressif/esp-hosted/docs/migration.md

 ### Bluetooth

 Hosted Bluetooth moved out of the core.
-2.x folded the stack-specific HCI adapter into the hosted core; 3.x keeps the core a stack-agnostic HCI byte pipe and moves the adapter into a per-stack bridge you add on top.
+2.x folded the stack-specific HCI adapter into the hosted core; 3.0 keeps the core a stack-agnostic HCI byte pipe and puts the stack glue in a built-in `esp_hosted_bt` adapter that you bind with one explicit call.
 The controller stays on the co-processor and your GAP/GATT code is unchanged.

 Boxes drawn with `#` are the ones that changed.